-6.1 Maximum file path length in Windows® 7
+6.1 Maximum file path length in Windows® 7 Operating System

-Windows 7 imposes a 260 character maximum length for file paths.
-When installing the Kinetis SDK, place it in a directory close to the root to prevent file paths from exceeding the maximum character length specified by Windows.
+Windows® 7 OS imposes a 260 maximum length for file paths.
+When installing Kinetis SDK, place it in a directory close to the root to prevent file paths from exceeding the maximum character length specified by the Windows Operating System.
 The recommended location is the C:\Freescale folder.